gotchoices/MyCHIPs/lib/agent3/doc/README.md

 - Improve code readability for future developers (Completed)
   - Update variable names
   - Implement classes that adhere to the Single Responsibility Principle
-  - Convert JavaScript to TypeScript
+  - Convert JavaScript to TypeScript (Object Oriented programming allows for more extendibility)
 - Collect data from simulation that can later be analyzed
   - Add analytics table to WorldDB that records both server and world information
   - Export to single file